EncarnaAmoros/star-wars-app/README.md

-# Getting Started with Create React App
+# Star Wars React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app offers information about the Star Wars universe and gets its data from [SWAPI](https://swapi.dev/).

-## Available Scripts
+## Project scripts

 In the project directory, you can run:

+#### `yarn install`

+It installs the necessary package dependencies.
+That way, we can start and run the project.

-### `npm start`
+#### `yarn start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`
+#### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
+More information [here] (https://facebook.github.io/create-react-app/docs/running-tests)
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+#### `yarn lint`

+It analyzes and displays errors in the project using EsLint.

+#### `yarn lint:fix`

+It solves errors in the project detected by EsLint.

+#### `yarn format`

+It formats project files using the format confifuration we have with Prettier.

+#### `yarn build`

-Builds the app for production to the `build` folder.\
+It builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+#### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+_Note: once you `eject`, you can’t go back!_

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+It will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project, so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+At this point, you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+## Project structure

+This is the structure used in this project:

+- node_modules: directory that will be created when we run the instalation command in the project

+- public: static resources

+- src:

+  - index.tsx: app entry

+  - components: UI reusable components not related to any app domain _(e.g., button, loader, modal)_

+  - app: common files for the app _(e.g., saga, reducer, store, types, messages, constants, mocks)_ & domain components & pages directories

+    - components: UI reusable components related to the app domain _(e.g., character, planet)_

+    - mocks: mocked data for tests

+    - services: files to fetch SWAPI info

+    - not-found: page for routes not found

+    - people: page to see and interact with Star Wars people info

-## Learn More
+## Resources used

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+For some of the UI components, CSS and icons we are using [PrimeReact](https://primereact.org/).

+This app was made using: React, TypeScript, Redux, Redux Saga, Redux Toolkit, React Router DOM.
+For Testing: Jest Testing Library.
+Errors control and format: EsLint & prettier.